 - What organizational tools do you use in your workday?

 Time management is the twin sister of organization.
-They both require mindfulness about the tasks that need to be completed and an actionable plan for getting them all done.
+They both require mindfulness about the tasks that must be completed and an actionable plan for getting them all done.
 It’s especially important to be good at time management when handling a big design project with many components.

 Expect some variation of these questions to be asked about the way you manage time: